morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 | Eb | |
 {{</example>}}

 After the song’s introduction, Mike Zombie, the producer, adds in a minimal amount of bass.
 The kick drum might include a bit of 808 bass moved down to an Eb.
 I can’t tell.
 Soon a swooping bass enters that avoids strongly defined pitches.
 So the song’s Eb tonality is defined quite loosely.
-It’s an example of _harmonic ambiguity _🤷🏽‍♀️.
+It’s an example of 🤷🏽‍♀️ _harmonic ambiguity_ .

 Drake performs most of this song in a sing-song style that’s part rapped, part pitched, which reminds my legit-music brain of the atonal classical composer Arnold Schoenberg’s [Sprechstimme](https://www.youtube.com/watch?v=qWYxRtoCAms).
 He hues closely to a pitch that’s sometimes A, sometimes Bb, sometimes nestled between.
 Generally I’d say he’s closer to the A. And that’s where he stays throughout the song.
 Yes, that’s right - he’s singing the tritone, one of the most dissonant intervals known to humankind - what the ancients called _[diablous in musica](https://www.npr.org/2017/10/31/560843189/the-unsettling-sound-of-tritones-the-devils-interval)._ I’ve never heard anything else like it.